PreciousChicken/blog/content/posts/openzeppelin-erc20-using-ethers-truffle-and-react.md

 So a number of changes have been made to the original:

 - Comments have been deleted.
 Clearly normally we'd keep them in, but for the purposes of this guide it is easier to see what's happening if we delete them.
 - A build directory has been set in a sub-directory.
 We are going to be putting our React front end in a subdirectory called *client*.
 As the front end needs to have access to the smart contract and can't view the root directory, we need to tell truffle to build the files in a directory it does have access to i.e. *client/src/contracts*.
+An alternative way to do this would be to create a soft link (e.g. `ln -s ../../build/contracts/ contracts`) and let Truffle build the files where it normally would.
-- We've changed the solidity compiler to minimum version 0.6.0.
-This is different to the Truffle default and without doing so the latest version of the OpenZeppelin ERC20 (3.1.0) will not compile.
+- We've changed the solidity compiler to minimum version 0.6.2.
+This is different to the Truffle default which would fail to compile the OpenZeppelin ERC20 (3.1.0) due to dependencies.

 If we weren't using React or the latest version of OpenZeppelin's contracts therefore, we could keep this as is.